 (iii) Known or likely questioned costs that exceed five percent of the total Federal awards expended for the program.

-(2) Notwithstanding paragraph (c)(1) of this section, OMB may approve a Federal awarding agency's request that a Type A program may not be considered low risk for a certain recipient.
-For example, it may be necessary for a large Type A program to be audited as a major program each year at a particular recipient to allow the Federal awarding agency to comply with 31 U.S.C.
+(2) Notwithstanding paragraph (c)(1) of this section, OMB may approve a Federal agency request that a Type A program not be considered low-risk for a specific recipient.
+For example, it may be necessary for a large Type A program to be audited as a major program each year for a particular recipient for the Federal agency to comply with 31 U.S.C.
 3515.
-The Federal awarding agency must notify the recipient and, if known, the auditor of OMB's approval at least 180 calendar days prior to the end of the fiscal year to be audited.
+The Federal agency must notify the auditee and, if known, the auditor of OMB’s approval at least 180 calendar days prior to the end of the fiscal year to be audited.

 (d) Step three.
-(1) The auditor must identify Type B programs which are high-risk using professional judgment and the criteria in § 200.519.
-However, the auditor is not required to identify more high-risk Type B programs than at least one fourth the number of low-risk Type A programs identified as low-risk under Step 2 (paragraph (c) of this section).
-Except for known material weakness in internal control or compliance problems as discussed in § 200.519(b)(1) and (2) and (c)(1), a single criterion in risk would seldom cause a Type B program to be considered high-risk.
-When identifying which Type B programs to risk assess, the auditor is encouraged to use an approach which provides an opportunity for different high-risk Type B programs to be audited as major over a period of time.
+(1) The auditor must identify high-risk Type B programs using professional judgment and the criteria in § 200.519.
+However, the auditor is not required to identify more high-risk Type B programs than at least one-fourth of the number of low-risk Type A programs identified as low-risk under step two.
+Except for known material weakness in internal control or compliance problems as discussed in § 200.519(b)(1), (2), and (c)(1), a single criterion in risk would rarely cause a Type B program to be considered high-risk.
+When identifying which Type B programs to assess for risk, the auditor is encouraged to use an approach that provides an opportunity for different high-risk Type B programs to be audited as major programs over a period of time.

 (2) The auditor is not expected to perform risk assessments on relatively small Federal programs.
-Therefore, the auditor is only required to perform risk assessments on Type B programs that exceed twenty-five percent (0.25) of the Type A threshold determined in Step 1 (paragraph (b) of this section).
+Therefore, the auditor is only required to perform risk assessments on Type B programs that exceed 25 percent (0.25) of the Type A threshold determined in step one.

 (e) Step four.
 At a minimum, the auditor must audit all of the following as major programs:

-(1) All Type A programs not identified as low risk under step two (paragraph (c)(1) of this section).
+(1) All Type A programs not identified as low-risk under step two.

-(2) All Type B programs identified as high-risk under step three (paragraph (d) of this section).
+(2) All Type B programs identified as high-risk under step three.

-(3) Such additional programs as may be necessary to comply with the percentage of coverage rule discussed in paragraph (f) of this section.
-This may require the auditor to audit more programs as major programs than the number of Type A programs.
+(3) Additional programs as necessary to comply with the percentage of coverage rule described in paragraph (f).
+This rule may require the auditor to audit more programs as major programs than the number of Type A programs.

 (f) Percentage of coverage rule.
-If the auditee meets the criteria in § 200.520, the auditor need only audit the major programs identified in Step 4 (paragraphs (e)(1) and (2) of this section) and such additional Federal programs with Federal awards expended that, in aggregate, all major programs encompass at least 20 percent (0.20) of total Federal awards expended.
-Otherwise, the auditor must audit the major programs identified in Step 4 (paragraphs (e)(1) and (2) of this section) and such additional Federal programs with Federal awards expended that, in aggregate, all major programs encompass at least 40 percent (0.40) of total Federal awards expended.
+When the auditee meets the criteria in § 200.520, the auditor only needs to audit the major programs identified in paragraphs (e)(1) and (2) of this section and such additional Federal programs with Federal awards expended that, in the aggregate, all major programs encompass at least 20 percent (0.20) of total Federal awards expended.
+Otherwise, the auditor must audit the major programs identified in paragraphs (e)(1) and (2) of this section and such additional Federal programs with Federal awards expended that, in the aggregate, all major programs encompass at least 40 percent (0.40) of total Federal awards expended.

 (g) Documentation of risk.
-The auditor must include in the audit documentation the risk analysis process used in determining major programs.
+The auditor must include in the audit documentation the risk analysis used for determining major programs.